A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: When to Prune

-\citet{zhou2019deconstructing} observe that when weights are randomly initialized and fixed, the untrained network can achieve nearly $40\%$ accuracy on MNIST with a well-chosen mask.
-They argue that although the dense network is randomly initialized, the searching for the subnetwork serves as a kind of training.
-Catalyzed by \cite{zhou2019deconstructing} and inspired by Weight Agnostic Neural Networks (\textbf{WANNs}) \cite{gaier2019weight}, \citet{ramanujan2020what} empirically find that with an untrained network grows wider and deeper, it will contain a subnetwork that performs equally as a trained network with the same number of parameters.
-Then they propose the edge-popup method to find this kind of randomly initialized subnetworks.
-Unlike the edge-group method never changes the weight values, \citet{bai2022dual} propose Dual Lottery Ticket Hypothesis (\textbf{DLTH}) where both the subnetwork and weights are randomly selected at initialization and propose Random Sparse Network Transformation (\textbf{RST}) which fixes the sparse architecture but gradually train the remained weights.

-Some recent works explore why we can identify an effective subnetwork at initialization instead of depending on pretrained weights. \citet{wang2020pruning} empirically find that directly pruning from randomly initialized weights can discover more diverse and effective pruned structures.
-In contrast, the pruned structures found from pretrained weights tend to be homogeneous, which hinders searching for better models. \citet{liu2022unreasonable} empirically demonstrate that the network size and appropriate layer-wise prune ratios are two vital factors in training a randomly pruned network at initialization from scratch to match the performance of the dense models.
-For example, they find random pruning is hard to find matching subnetworks on small networks (e.g., ResNet-20 and ResNet-32) even at mild prune ratios (i.e., 10\%, 20\%).
-However, random pruning can match the dense performance on larger networks (e.g., ResNet-56 and ResNet-110) at 60\%-70\% prune ratios.
+Some recent works (\cite{wang2020pruning,liu2022unreasonable,hoang2023revisiting}) explore why an effective subnetwork can be identified at initialization.
+For example, \citet{liu2022unreasonable} empirically demonstrate that the network size and appropriate layer-wise prune ratios are two vital factors in training a randomly pruned network at initialization from scratch to match the performance of the dense models.
+In contrast, \citet{kumar2024free} find that at the same prune ratio, subnetworks derived by pruning during or after training exhibit higher effective parameter count and greater expressiveness compared to those pruned at initialization.